uf-chenlab/UF3-MoS2/README.md

 ## Citation

-The associated work is under review for journal publication.
+The associated work has been accepted for publication in Physical Review Materials.
+The citation will be updated soon.
 A preprint manuscript is available here:

 E. Bilgili, N. Taormina, R. Hennig, S. R. Phillpot, Y. Chen
 *Machine-Learned Interatomic Potential for Predictive Simulation of MoS₂ Epitaxy*